nestordemeure/anagram_design/README.md

 Immediate children may use touched letters as primary when moving **same-class or downward**:
 - After a **Contains 'P'?**, the yes-branch child can use P as primary (for another Contains, any positional, or Double/Triple).
 - After a **soft Contains 'P'? (all No contain 'S')**, the no-branch child can use S as primary (same movement rules).
-- After a **Positional 'P'**, the yes-branch child can use P as primary if it's another positional (same or different position), Double, or Triple.
+- After a **Positional 'P'**, the yes-branch child can use P as primary if it's another positional (same or different position), Double, or Triple, **provided the two positions don't refer to the same absolute index in a word**.
-- After a **soft Positional 'P'? (no-branch constraint uses 'S')**, the no-branch child can use S as primary if it's another positional, Double, or Triple.
+- After a **soft Positional 'P'? (no-branch constraint uses 'S')**, the no-branch child can use S as primary if it's another positional, Double, or Triple, **provided the two positions don't refer to the same absolute index in a word**.
 - After a **Double/Triple 'P'**, children can use P as primary if they are also Double or Triple.

 These exceptions **chain**: you can do Contains P → First P → Double P, as long as each step moves same-class or downward.

+**Same-Index Restriction**: When chaining positional splits with the same letter, the two positions must not refer to the same absolute index in any word.
+For example, in a 3-letter word like "Leo", "Second" (index 1) and "Second-to-last" (index 1) refer to the same position, so "Second E?" cannot be followed by "Second-to-last E?" or vice versa.

 ### Cost (lexicographically minimized)